1 month ago

 Create a group fitness challenge.

 While working from home, snacks are extremely tempting and very easy to grab.
 Ditch the extra pounds and embrace a new exercise routine.
 Breaking a sweat lifts your spirits while also providing an opportunity to create a friendly fitness challenge with friends and colleagues.
-There are many options – charge your Fitbit and start counting your steps as you walk around your neighborhood, sign up for one of the many free live-streaming fitness classes available due to COVID-19, or begin each conference call with a “deskercise” challenge.
+There are many options – charge your Fitbit and start counting your steps as you walk around your neighborhood, sign up for a virtual fitness class or begin each conference call with a “deskercise” challenge.
 Reference the chart below and slowly move through each of the suggested stretches.
 By creating a group fitness challenge, you will stay fit while bringing out your competitive side as you cheer on each other to meet movement goals.

 Schedule video chats with friends and family